samanhg47/DataStructuresAndAlgorithms/ReadMe.md

 func(arr)
 ```

-Denotes that for every data point (e.g. items in an array), one operation (i.e. loop, pass, iteration) must be made.
+Denotes that for every data point (e.g. elements in an array), one iteration (i.e. loop, pass) must be made.
 As the data set increases, so does the run time in a linear fashion.

 &ensp;